Linghan9/riverbend-sandbox/README.md

 ## The honest version of the goal

-You said "create the AI from the ground up myself within 3 years."
-Two different things live inside that sentence, and it's worth separating them before you spend three years.
+Create the AI from the ground up myself within 3 years.
 **Achievable in three years, comfortably:** implement a transformer from scratch in PyTorch, write your own tokenizer, train a small language model on a corpus you choose, fine-tune open-weight models, and understand every